Blockchain Insurance- Streamlining Insurance Process

-For example, if someone meets with an accident and wants to avail the accidental claim amount from the insurance company, they have to undergo the claim request procedure for its approval.
+For example, suppose someone meets with an accident and wants to avail of the accidental claim amount from the insurance company.
+In that case, they have to undergo the claim request procedure for its approval.

-To get the claim amount, consumers would have to share the documents supporting evidence, photographs, and other claim-related documents on the private blockchain(2).
+To get the claim amount, consumers would have to share the documents supporting evidence on the private blockchain, such as:

-The verification documents with the respective transaction ID get saved on the private blockchain(2) which will be visible by all stakeholders within the network.
+The verification documents with the respective transaction ID get saved on the private blockchain, which will be visible to all stakeholders within the network.

-Once the customer raises the claim requests and adds the supporting evidence documents on the blockchain, auditors/loss adjuster get a notification and they start the verification process.
+Once the customer raises the claim requests and adds the supporting evidence documents on the blockchain, the auditors/loss adjuster gets a notification and starts the verification process.

-Auditors undergo in-depth verification and find out if the evidence submitted by the consumer is valid or not.
-If the pieces of evidence are found to be accurate, then auditors validate the claim request and add related details to the blockchain.
+Auditors perform in-depth verification and find out if the evidence submitted by the consumer is valid or not.
+If the evidence pieces are found to be accurate, then auditors validate the claim request and add related details to the blockchain.

-After the loss adjuster/auditor validates the request, the insurance company sends the breakdown of the claim account to the consumer.
+After the loss adjuster/auditor validates the request, the insurance company sends the claim account’s breakdown to the consumer.